smythp/bootstrap-tutorial/README.md

 # Bootstrap tutorial
-Basic configuration for a blank Bootstrap site
+Basic configuration for a blank Bootstrap site for the ITP Skills Workshop.